 How about a cruise vacation?

-I know, I know, I say “cruise” and you picture either a bunch of snub-nosed rich people lounging around in their suites, getting spa treatments instead of checking out the port cities; or a bunch of rotund middle-class schmucks, sporting Hawaiian T-shirts and fanny packs and holding up the buffet line.
+I know, I know, I say “cruise” and you picture either a bunch of snub-nosed rich people lounging around getting spa treatments instead of checking out the port cities; or a bunch of rotund middle-class folks sporting Hawaiian T-shirts and fanny packs and holding up the buffet line.
 Well, it’s true you’ll probably see these people on a cruise.
 But you can see a whole host of other people in between, too.
-In fact, your family can probably be some of these other people.

 Back when my parents went on a cruise for their honeymoon in the 1980s, cruises weren’t for everybody.
 They were a formal affair where you got your hands slapped if you used the wrong utensil at dinner.
 Not so anymore.
 Cruising has become much more accessible over the past 30 years, and can be a great option for a family vacation.

-It’s affordable.
 A cruise is obviously going to be more expensive than heading over to Uncle Buck’s cabin in the woods for a week, but the prices really aren’t terrible these days.
-Especially with the economy in a rut and airlines struggling, cruise lines, too, have had to lower their prices and offer deals.
-You can book a cruise for the whole family at a price comparable to a Disney vacation.
+You can book a cruise for the whole family at a price comparable to a Disney vacation in some cases, for far less.
 Except, with a cruise, you won’t have to jostle with the stampede of parents and toddlers all hell-bent on shaking Mickey’s hand.

 This isn’t to say, of course, that there won’t be any mishaps, or any fighting or bickering between family members on a cruise vacation.
 My family can argue with the best of them, and there were plenty of spats on our latest family cruise.
 But I think that just goes along with the family vacation territory.
 In the end, we all managed to have a good time and enjoy ourselves, even if it meant we weren’t constantly in each others’ company.